-Erin Sykes is a health & beauty expert, CMO of AEDIT, founder of Mission 360, television host and media personality who empowers people to nurture the body and mind to look their best.
+Erin Sykes is a health & beauty expert, former CMO of AEDIT, founder of Mission 360, television host and media personality who empowers people to nurture the body and mind to look their best.
 She finds the synergy in wellness + beauty + tech, then digs deep into benefits v. implications and breaks down new concepts into real talk and approachable applications.
 Erin has discussed the emerging Well Economy on panels hosted by JWThompson, FounderMade, StepUp Women's Network, Business Rockstars, and LEVO League and has been interviewed by TechCrunch, Inc., HypreBae, Mashable, WWD, The Huffington Post, Elite Daily, and Well+Good.

 By creating Mission 360, Erin curated an online community of personally vetted studios, instructors, coaches, and healers available on-demand to help users create a stronger body, enriched spirit and expanded mind, no matter what their schedule.
 The inspiration to create Mission 360 came from Erin's personal experience and the challenge of integrating a healthy, mindful lifestyle and demanding schedule.
 The company has secured multiple backend licensing agreements with boutique studios across the country.